mxg952/S1.08-Lambdas/README.md

 Write a method that returns a comma-separated string from a list of integers, prefixing each with 'e' for even and 'o' for odd.

 ### Exercise 3
-Create a functional interface with a method `operacio()` that returns a float.
+Create a functional interface with a method `operation()` that returns a float.
 Inject different operations (sum, subtract, multiply, divide) using lambdas.

 ### Exercise 4
 Create a mixed list with text and numbers.
 Apply: